The Vitality Roses are set to begin their test series against South Africa at the Bellville Velodrome in Cape Town this weekend.

 “In that sense, I’m really pleased because of having that time in Sedbergh and spending that time overseas [in Australia and New Zealand] as well.
 We will hopefully start to see the benefits of that as we head into a big test and challenge.”

-With them are the likes of Jade Clarke, the national team’s most-capped player, and Stacey Francis, who made her debut in 2010, who each help to inject that required dose of experience to the youthful energy that other members of the squad bring.
+Behind them are the likes of Jade Clarke, the national team’s most-capped player, and Stacey Francis, who made her debut in 2010, who each help to inject that required dose of experience to the youthful energy that other members of the squad bring.

 Fran Williams, 21, and Razia Quashie, 22, also help make up the squad which includes six players under the age of 24.